SC444 - Optical Communication Technologies for 5G

 Short Course Description:

 This course aims to provide an up-to-date overview of the emerging optical communication technologies for next-generation wireless networks such as 5G.
 It is intended to help the attendees to broaden their knowledge on the emerging applications of optical networks in future wireless networks, deepen their understanding of the state-of-the-art optical communication technologies, and explore new R&D opportunities in the field of converged fixed-mobile networks.
 The new use cases and technologies being explored in the 5th generation of fixed networks (F5G) are also discussed.

 Short Course Benefits:

 - Describe 5G wireless trends and technologies such as cloud radio access networks (C-RAN), massive multiple-input and multiple-output (MIMO), and coordinated multipoint (CoMP)

-Obtain an insight into recent advances on the common public radio interface (CPRI), the Ethernet-based CPRI (eCPRI), and the next-generation fronthaul interface (NGFI)
+- Obtain an insight into recent advances on the common public radio interface (CPRI) and the Ethernet-based CPRI (eCPRI).

-Discuss emerging network architectures and design tradeoffs among various optical transport and access systems for better converged fiber/wireless networks, including IEEE 802.1CM, IEEE 1914.1./3 and related works
+- Discuss emerging architectures and designs on 5G-oriented core, metro and access networks for better converged fiber/wireless networks, including ITU-T SG15, IEEE 802.1CM, IEEE 1914.1./3 related works

 Short Course Audience:

 This intermediate-level course is intended for a diverse audience including but not limited to researchers, engineers, policymakers, professors, and graduate students who are interested in how optical communication is evolving in the 5G era.
 Some basic knowledge of optical networks, wireless networks, optical transmission technologies, photonics, and digital signal processing will help in better understanding the course but is not a prerequisite.